 This course is designed to focus on “Transatlantic” literature from 1865 to 1945.
 The “Transatlantic” focus will primarily mean that both British and American literature will be considered, rather than the practice, common in American English departments for many decades, of treating British and American literature as if they were two entirely separate phenomena.
 Irish literature will prominently figure in the mix as well, partly because so much important literature produced during this period was Irish and partly because Ireland serves as a sort of natural point of connection between Britain and America.
 Ireland, after all, was a British colony during most of the time period covered by this course, while mass emigration from Ireland to America during this period meant that, by 1945 there were far more people of Irish extraction living in America than in America itself.
 Indeed, as a nation of immigrants, the United States has many such connections with all of Europe, not to mention Africa and the Caribbean.
 Meanwhile, because of the vast extent of the British Empire, Britain had even more connections around the globe.
 We will keep such global connections in mind during this course, even as our core subject matter will focus on literature produced by writers in or from Great Britain, Ireland, and the United States.

 1865 was not a magic break point at which British and American literature suddenly changed.
 It is, however, a reasonable starting point for a course such as ours.
 1865, after all, marked the end of the American Civil War and of the centuries-long institution of slavery in the American South.
-It thus marked the beginning of a new era in American history.
+It thus marked the beginning of a new era in American history, especially in the South, where the project of Reconstruction (roughly 1865–1877) attempted to build a new and more just society but was fraught with many difficulties and met with fierce resistance on the part of white supremacist elements in the population.
 1865 marked a less obvious break point in British and Irish history, though it is roughly contemporaneous with a number of key turning points in the second half of the nineteenth century.
 For example, the Irish Potato Famine of 1845–1852 caused widespread starvation in Ireland, triggering a mass exodus of Irish emigration, mostly to America.
 This event led to the beginning of a special connection between Ireland and America that has lasted until this day.

 In 1848, Britain was essentially untouched by the wave of working-class revolutions that failed to break the power of the bourgeoisie (now allied with the aristocracy, their old enemies) in continental Europe.
 However, the Indian Rebellion of 1857 radically shook public confidence in the invincibility of the British Empire, redefining Britain’s relationship with what, by then, had become its most important (and most profitable) colony.
 Redefinition of colonial relationships was soon underway elsewhere, as well.
 In 1867, Britain united most of its remaining North American territories into a single unit (Canada), which it granted a significant amount of autonomy, though Canada did not have an independent military and foreign policy until 1931.
 Meanwhile, official British participation in the Chinese opium trade reaped huge profits but became for some in Britain a major scandal.
 And the Berlin Conference of 1884–1885 ushered in a new era of British colonial expansion, especially in Africa.